-All returning, transferring, and newly enrolled military connected students in a degree program or Approved Certificate Program specified to the certification approved from the VA will have a one-on-one experience in all areas of student processing, from Academic Advising to Financial Aid, and Student Services; each area at Ocean County College has a designated Military and Veteran connected Liaison to assist with any situation, concern, or question.
-Military connected students have a designated advisor, Ocean County College Military Liaison to Academic Advising, who is located in the Advising Center in Student Enrollment Services, building 9.
+All returning, transferring, and newly enrolled military connected students in a degree program or VA approved certificate program will have a one-on-one experience in all areas of student processing.
+Both Academic Advising and Financial Aid each have a designated Military and Veteran connected liaison to assist with any situation, concern, or question, including college credit for the student's Joint Service Transcript (JST).